openresty/openresty-systemtap-toolkit/README.markdown

     ngx_http_regex_exec: 0 of 1000 are PCRE JIT'd.

-When statically linking PCRE with your Nginx, it is important to enable debug symbols *and* avoid `-O2` or above in your PCRE compilation.
+When statically linking PCRE with your Nginx, it is important to enable debug symbols in your PCRE compilation.
 That is, you should build your Nginx and PCRE like this:

     ./configure --with-pcre=/path/to/my/pcre-8.31 \
         --with-pcre-jit \
+        --with-pcre-opt=-g \
-        --prefix=/opt/nginx \
+        --prefix=/opt/nginx
-        -opt="-g -O1"
     make -j8
     make install

-Otherwise SystemTap will get confused.

-For dynamically-linked PCRE, you are still recommended to use `-O1` or below.
-And you still need to install the debug symbols for your PCRE (or the debuginfo RPM package for Yum-based systems).
+For dynamically-linked PCRE, you are still need to install the debug symbols for your PCRE (or the debuginfo RPM package for Yum-based systems).

 ngx-sample-bt